NeuroBio/bikesharing/README.md

 ![Fig-7](resources/gender_breakdown.png)

 **Figure 7:** Breakdown of users by gender.
-There are more male users of the New York city Bike share Citibike.
+There are more male users of the New York City bike share Citibike.

 ![Fig-8](resources/gender_usertype_breakdown.png)